longturn/freeciv21/docs/Manuals/client-manual.rst

 Help Menu
 ^^^^^^^^^

 The :guilabel:`Help` menu gives you access to the in-game help.
-It has the following options:
+It has the following chapters:

   * Overview
   * Strategy and Tactics